top of page

 Timothy Rossomando

-Timothy Rossomando is neuroscience administrative associate at the Center for Compassion and Altruism Research and Education, Stanford University
+Timothy Rossomando is a neuroscience administrative associate at the Center for Compassion and Altruism Research and Education at Stanford University.

 Nathan Rotenstreich

-Nathan Rotenstreich is Ahad Haam professor of philosophy, The Hebrew University of Jerusalem.
+Nathan Rotenstreich is the Ahad Haam Professor of Philosophy at the Hebrew University of Jerusalem.
 His most recent books are Jewish Philosophy in Modern Times, From Mendelssohn to Rosenzweig, and On the Human Subject: Studies in the Phenomenology of Ethics and Politics.
-He will soon publish Tradition and Reality: Power and its Mould.
+He will soon publish Tradition and Reality: Power and Its Mould.

 Kenneth Roth

-Kenneth Roth, Executive Director, Human Rights Watch, is a former federal prosecutor who has conducted human rights investigations around the globe.
+Kenneth Roth, the executive director of Human Rights Watch, is a former federal prosecutor who has conducted human rights investigations around the globe.

 Paul A. Roth